NVB20/NVB20/README.md

 ###

-<p align="left">Hey there, I'm Niv Berlin, a DevOps student passionate about innovation through automation, CI/CD, and cloud technologies.
+<p align="left">Hey there, I'm Niv Berlin, a DevOps Engineer passionate about innovation through automation, CI/CD, and cloud technologies.
 Eager to contribute and learn from the vibrant tech community, I'm excited to collaborate and make a meaningful impact together! 🚀
 </p>

 ###